elixir-circuits/circuits_uart/README.md

 choco install mingw
 ```

-On Nerves, you're set - just add `nerves_uart` to your `mix.exs`.
+On Nerves, you're set - just add `circuits_uart` to your `mix.exs`.
 Nerves
 contains everything needed by default.
 If you do use Nerves, though, keep in
 mind that the C code is crosscompiled for your target hardware and will not work
 on your host (the port will crash when you call `start_link` or `enumerate`.
 If
-you want to try out `nerves_uart` on your host machine, the easiest way is to
+you want to try out `circuits_uart` on your host machine, the easiest way is to
-either clone the source or add `nerves_uart` as a dependency to a regular
+either clone the source or add `circuits_uart` as a dependency to a regular
 (non-Nerves) Elixir project.

 ## Building and running the unit tests

 The standard Elixir build process applies.
-Clone `nerves_uart` or download a
+Clone `circuits_uart` or download a
 source release and run:

 ```sh